C.J. Abrams Player Props: Nationals vs. Braves

 C.J.
 Abrams At The Plate

-- Abrams has had at least one RBI in 29.1% of his games this season (16 of 55), with more than one RBI nine times (16.4%).
-He has also accounted for three or more of his team's runs in three contests.
+- Abrams has driven home a run in 16 games this season (28.6%), including more than one RBI in 16.1% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.